rasorensen90/Udacity-Deep-RL-nano-degree-Project2-continuous-control/report.md

 ![Architectures](images/architectures.png "Architectures")

 ## Result
 The results from running this implementation is seen in the figure below.
-The environment was solved in
+The environment was solved in 105 episodes.
 ![Results](images/results.png "Results")

 ## Possible future work